As SEO professionals, we know the devil’s in the details — and the line between SEO vs. SEM is more than just semantics.

 When to Choose SEM

 Use SEM when you have a budget specifically allocated for paid marketing.
-It’s especially effective if you have a clear understanding of your target audience’s demographics, behaviors, and interests.
+It’s especially effective if you clearly understand your target audience’s demographics, behaviors, and interests.

 If you’re selling a high-volume product where the costs of PPC will maintain your profit margins, SEM can be your go-to strategy for quicker visibility and conversions.